 I can’t see into the future, but I think I can make a good guess of what will be on the digital marketing horizon for 2017, based on my observations.
 Here are my top three predictions for this year!

 1. Let’s go Live

 Every week, Benefit Cosmetics goes live with their in-house experts or influencers to give makeup tutorials and dish out beauty tips and tricks.
-Along with those, the brand also features Q&A session to amplify engagement.
+Along with those, the brand also features Q&A sessions to amplify engagement.
 The live broadcasts average 25,000 views.
 Plenty of other brands like Lowe’s and GE followed suit: Picked up their cameras, pressed the red button and went live.

-While some brands create their own live content, others tap on their influencers’ live streaming channels to reach out to consumers.
+While some brands create their own live content, others tap on their influencers’ live-streaming channels to reach out to consumers.
 Whatever form or nature these live content videos take, we will definitely spot more of them being utilised by brands as the medium to engage, connect with and inspire their audience.

 2. Virtual Reality (VR) becomes normalised

 VR technology which is capable of transporting anyone into a whole new world, has been around for years.
 Only in recent years, however, are we seeing more brands experiment with it to deliver immersive brand experiences to their customers.

 Haagen-Dazs has a story to tell about a cause close to its heart: The waning honeybee population.
 To up its brand storytelling ante, Haagen-Dazs turned to VR technology.
 For three to five minutes, viewers were shrunk to the size of the honeybees, flying with other bees while learning what the species were experiencing, striking a chord in viewers’ hearts.